NFTHook/nft-hook-dapp/README.md

 # NFTHook-Dapp

 NFTHook-Dapp is a modern art gallery application built using React, Redux, Vite, and ShadcnUI.
-The project features a virtual exhibition space allowing users to browse various artworks and learn about their details.

 ## Technology Stack